sagelabs/standards/javascript/core/evaluate-javascript-expressions.md

 7. Accurately predict the result of complex JavaScript expressions operating on a data structure
 8. Accurately predict the result of complex data structure access operations
 9. Accurately predict the return value of function or constructor
+10. Accurately predict the type of a given expression

 ---